ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/02-understand-the-folder-structure.md

 To run the codemod (written in TypeScript), it must be compiled to JavaScript first.

-Running the `build` script (re-)creates the `dist` folder.
+Running the `build` script (re)creates the `dist` folder.
 The files in this folder are what is shipped to the end-developers.

-Running the `test` script (re-)creates the `dist-for-testing` folder.
+Running the `test` script (re)creates the `dist-for-testing` folder.
 The files in this folder are what is tested.
 The fixture files are created in the `tmp` folder.

 ### codemod-test-fixtures.sh